wolski/imsbInfer/README.md

 Easy to remove decoys, retention time ranges (begin or end of gradient), filter for mscore.

 * Programmed with S3.
-  *insepecting function code from within R easy (makes seeing internals and learning R easy).
+  * insepecting function code from within R easy (see internals, learn, modify from within your R session).

 * Documentation is brief but there is plenty of example code for each function
   * helps to understand what the functions are doing